Exact and asymptotic distribution theory for the empirical correlation of two AR(1) processes with Gaussian increments: The distribution of .

 \subsection{Moments of $ \sqrt{n}\theta_{n}$.}

-In the previous section, we give an exact representation for the joint mgf $\phi_{n}(s_{11}, s_{12}, s_{22})$.
-In this section, we use it to calculate the moments of $\theta_{n}$ by a method provided by Ernst, Rogers, and Zhou (see Proposition 1 in \cite{ernst2019distribution}).
-The proposition is as follows: \begin{proposition}[Ernst et al. (2019)] For $m = 0,1,2,\cdots$, we have
+In the previous subsection, we give an exact representation for the joint mgf $\phi_{n}(s_{11}, s_{12}, s_{22})$.
+In this subsection, we use it to calculate the moments of $\theta_{n}$ by a method provided by Ernst, Rogers, and Zhou (see Proposition 1 in \cite{ernst2019distribution}).
+The proposition is as follows: \begin{proposition}[Ernst et al. (2022)] For $m = 0,1,2,\cdots$, we have

 \end{proposition}

 With Proposition \ref{propErnst2019} in hand, we may now derive an explicit formula for the second moment.
 Before doing so, we pause to calculate the first derivative of $d_{n}(\lambda)$, which plays an important role in the formula.
 A direct calculation yields